Parathanam

-Parathanam is a Town at the base of Western Ghats mountain ranges in the Kottayam district, Kerala.
+Parathanam is a town at the base of Western Ghats mountain ranges in the Kottayam district, Kerala.
 It is 2,000 feet (610 m) above sea level and is situated on the eastern border of Kottayam District, 60 km from Kottayam, 12 km away from Poonjar and around 8 km away from Mundakayam on the NH 220 (Kottayam–Kumily Road).
+FHC Parathanam is the oldest Government Medical Centre here.

 Location

 This village is situated 8 km away from Mundakayam and 18 km away from Erattupetta close by.
 Sea View Estate UP School is one of the oldest upper primary schools in the Kottayam district.

 Economy

 Rubber is a prime crop in Parathanam, one of the first places in India where it was cultivated.
-The Irish planter, John Joseph Murphy nurtured his rubber plantations here.
-The old-world charm of British plantations is still around, with purity of village life.

-Parathanam can be reached from Kochi International Airports via Pala and Thiruvananthapuram International Airports via Kottayam or Pathanamthitta.
-All the buses to Erattupetta and Mundakayam pass through Parathanam.